MorrellLAB/sequence_accessories/README.md

 ## Setting parameters

 Unlike `sequence_handling`, `sequence_accessories` uses command line based arguments instead of parameters set in a configuration file.
 The format for arguments is `--parameter-name=value`.
 This is different than the normal `-p value` syntax found in most programs; however, the equals-delimeted syntax is easier to write a parser for.
-In addition to traditional arguments, some accessories also have flags.
-Flags follow the format `--flag`; to trigger the flags, simply pass it on the command line.
+In addition to arguments, some accessories also have flags.
+Flags follow the format `--flag`; to trigger a flag, simply pass it on the command line.

 When reading documentation for `sequence_accessories`, required arguments are denoted by angular brackets around the value while optional arguments are denoted by square braces around the argument and value.
 All flags are optional, and are also dentoed by the square braces.